Inca Empire: Economy

 The Inca Empire employed central planning.
-The Inca Empire traded with outside regions, although they did not operate a substantial internal market economy.
-While axe-monies were used along the northern coast, presumably by the provincial mindaláe trading class, most households in the empire lived in a traditional economy in which households were required to pay taxes, usually in the form of the mit'a corvée labor, and military obligations, though barter (or trueque) was present in some areas.
-In return, the state provided security, food in times of hardship through the supply of emergency resources, agricultural projects (e.g. aqueducts and terraces) to increase productivity, and occasional feasts hosted by Inca officials for their subjects.
-While mit'a was used by the state to obtain labor, individual villages had a pre-inca system of communal work, known as mink'a.
+Coastal chiefdoms within the Inca Empire punctually traded with outside regions, although they did not operate a substantial internal market economy.
+While axe-monies were used along the northern coast, where the custom of reciprocity was not in place, presumably by the provincial mindaláe trading class, most households in the empire lived in a traditional economy in which households were required to pay tributes, usually in the form of the mit’a corvée labor, and military obligations, though barter (or trueque) was present in some areas.
+In return, the state provided security, food in times of hardship through the supply of emergency resources, agricultural projects (e.g. aqueducts and terraces) to increase productivity and occasional feasts hosted by Inca officials for their subjects.
+While mit’a was used by the state to obtain labor, individual villages had a pre-Inca system of communal work known as mink'a.
 This system survives to the modern day, known as mink'a or faena.
 The economy rested on the material foundations of the vertical archipelago, a system of ecological complementarity in accessing resources and the cultural foundation of ayni, or reciprocal exchange.

+Agriculture

+It was the main economic activity in the Tawantinsuyu, followed by livestock raising.
+It was a mixed economy with agrarian technology based on ancestral knowledge such as the andenes (terraces), wachaque (sunken fields), waru waru (raised fields), qucha (artificial lakes); and the improvement of cultivation tools, like the chaquitaclla and the raucana.
+The potato was the staple food with over 200 species and 5000 different varieties while corn and coca were considered sacred plants.

+They also built agrobiological experimentation centers such as Moray (Cuzco), Castrovirreyna (Huancavelica) and Carania (Yauyos), through circular terraces where the products of the entire empire were reproduced.

+Animal husbandry

+In pre-Hispanic Andes, camelids played a crucial role in the economy.
+The domesticated species, llama and alpaca, were raised in large herds and used for various purposes within the Inca production system.
+Additionally, two wild camelid species, vicuña and guanaco, were also utilized.
+Vicuñas were hunted through collective drives (chacos), sheared with tools like stones, knives, and metal axes, and then released to maintain their population.
+Guanacos were hunted for their highly valued meat.
+Chronicles indicate that all camelid meat was consumed, but due to restrictions on slaughter, its consumption was likely considered a luxury.
+Fresh meat was probably accessible mainly to the military or during ceremonial occasions involving widespread distribution of sacrificed animals.
+During the colonial period, pastures diminished or degraded due to the massive presence of introduced Spanish animals and their feeding habits, significantly altering the Andean environment.